College Basketball Rankings: CBS Sports shakes up Way-Too-Early Top 25 and 1 after Miikka Muurinen commitment

 1. Florida Gators

 Despite plenty of movement in Parrish’s rankings, Florida maintained its No. 1 spot.
-Florida is returning starting forwards Alex Condon and Thomas Haugh—the latter of which was projected to be a lottery pick in the 2026 NBA Draft.
+Florida is returning starting forwards Alex Condon and Thomas Haugh, the latter of whom was projected to be a lottery pick in the 2026 NBA Draft.

 Florida is also expected to return All-SEC center Rueben Chinyelu, who entered the NBA Draft while maintaining his collegiate eligibility.
 Kentucky transfer Denzel Aberdeen is seeking a fifth year of eligibility.
 He’d form a dangerous backcourt duo with returning starter Boogie Fland.